AlexCharlton/hyperscene-chicken/README.md

     [procedure] (set-aabb-tree-pool-size!
 SIZE)

 Set the memory pool size of the `aabb-tree-interface`.
+This pool sets the number of trees in the partition interface’s pool, which is initialized for each scene when `make-scene` is called.
 Defaults to `4096`.

 ### Extensions
 Hyperscene features an extension system, so that the rendering of a scene can be augmented in new and exciting ways.

 Extensions can add special nodes to scenes.
-If node is created that is given a pointer to an extension in place of a pipeline, that node will not be rendered but will instead be handled by its extension during rendering and updating.
+If a node is created that is given a pointer to an extension in place of a pipeline, that node will not be rendered but will instead be handled by its extension during rendering and updating.

     [procedure] (activate-extension SCENE EXTENSION)